cabo/restatement/draft-bormann-restatement.md

 more familiar to readers of the referencing document, this alert can be more useful.

-## Bad formal description techniques
+## Limitations in Formal Description Techniques

 Formal description techniques (_FDT_, such as ABNF) are usually designed to document a single specific artifact, not its evolution or its